logo hsb.horse

 The last thing I want to avoid is turning packages/ui into a place for all things that are shared.
 When browser extension specific circumstances and routing start to enter here, it becomes a connection point rather than a shared layer.
 If that happens, the benefits of monorepo will diminish.

 You should be a little careful about apps/wxt.
-WXT TypeScript settings usually extends .wxt/tsconfig.json from root’s tsconfig.json.
-However, monorepo may not take that form, in which case you need to include .wxt/wxt.d.ts in your TypeScript project.
+WXT TypeScript settings usually extend .wxt/tsconfig.json from the root tsconfig.json.
+In a monorepo you may not take that shape, in which case you need to include .wxt/wxt.d.ts in the TypeScript project for apps/wxt.

 In other words, although apps/wxt is part of the monorepo, it is more stable to treat it as an independent TypeScript project.

-Do not use tsconfig.paths as the primary means of cross-border references
+Do not use tsconfig.paths as your main cross-package boundary

 This is quite important.